 The additional vaccine dose should be of the same type as the first two doses received (so if you received a Pfizer vaccine, you should receive a Pfizer booster shot; the same goes for Moderna).
 The booster shot should be given at least 28 days after the second dose.1 The Pfizer booster shot is recommended for immunocompromised individuals aged 12 and over, while the Moderna booster shot is recommended for immunocompromised individuals aged 18 and over.

-If you are unable to access the same type of vaccine you received initially, it is okay to get the other mRNA vaccine – although this isn’t the CDC’s first recommendation.1
+If you are unable to access the same type of vaccine you received initially, it is okay to get the other mRNA vaccine.1

 People who are moderately to severely immunocompromised are at greater risk of serious, prolonged illness from COVID-19 infection, the CDC says.
 Studies suggest that some immunocompromised people gain less protection from the two-dose mRNA vaccines,3 and may benefit from a third dose.